 The work in~\cite{EnergyEfficiency8097026} optimizes EE under both a per-user SE and per-access point power constraint.
 Power allocation is also considered in~\cite{powerAllocEnergyEfficiency9136914, 8970501} with the choice of turning off some DUs to foster EE.
 The investigation in~\cite{EE7900388} maximizes EE in cell-free MIMO networks by optimizing the power control coefficients under ZF beamforming.
 Additionally, the work in~\cite{cellfreeIofTPilots2020} optimizes power allocation for an IoT network that is based on the cell-free massive MIMO framework.
 The developed scheme allows infrequent transmit power adaptation and provides a $40\%$ improvement in uplink and downlink rates and a $95\%$ in EE compared to a non-optimized cell-free scheme.
 Energy harvesting~\cite{EnergyHarvesting9201540} and sleep modes~\cite{9149862} are also investigated for cell-free massive MIMO.

-The studies in~\cite{EnergyEfficiencyMmwave8676377, EECellFreeUCMMwave8292302, EECellFreeUCMMwave8516938} analyze the performance of both cell-free massive MIMO network and the user-centric architecture based on \textit{millimeter wave communications}.
+The studies in~\cite{EnergyEfficiencyMmwave8676377, EECellFreeUCMMwave8292302, EECellFreeUCMMwave8516938} analyze the performance of both cell-free massive MIMO network and the user-centric architecture based on \textit{millimeter wave communication}.
 The authors optimize the power allocation so that the EE is maximized.
-We note that the combination of both user-centric cell-free networks and millimeter wave communications is promising because cooperative networks can alleviate the problem of poor connectivity suffered by millimeter wave communications~\cite{mmWaveConnectivity8579590, mmwave6732923}.
-The short range and large bandwidth of millimeter wave communications may also help in deploying a very dense cell-free network.
-This harmonization is simply based on the fact that millimeter wave communications requires a dense deployment of transmitters due to the high path loss, and a dense deployment requires coordination to prevent interference from getting out of control.
+We note that the combination of both user-centric cell-free networks and millimeter wave communication is promising because cooperative networks can alleviate the problem of poor connectivity suffered by millimeter wave communication~\cite{mmWaveConnectivity8579590, mmwave6732923}.
+The short range and large bandwidth of millimeter wave communication may also help in deploying a very dense cell-free network.
+This harmonization is simply based on the fact that millimeter wave communication requires a dense deployment of transmitters due to the high path loss, and a dense deployment requires coordination to prevent interference from getting out of control.

 EE maximization seems to be extensively researched under different scenarios and optimization variables like power constrained problems that optimize both power and beams~\cite{EE8777141}, power-rate constrained problems that optimize both transmit covariance matrix and select active DUs~\cite{EEdistributedAntenna7482747}, and power-rate-capacity constrained problems that optimize both power allocation, antenna activation, and DU-user association~\cite{EE8695055}.
 Furthermore, the investigation in~\cite{EnergyEfficiency8781848} maximizes the EE under per-user power, fronthaul capacity and throughput requirement constraints.